Studying Two-Photon Exchange in Deep Inelastic Scattering with the HERA Data: Results and Discussion

 The lack of a deviation from unity in $R_{\pm}$ is at first glance in tension with the asymmetry observed in Ref.~\cite{Katich:2013atq}, which can be ascribed to two-photon exchange.
 Since asymmetries probe the imaginary part of the TPE amplitude~\cite{Metz:2006pe} while $R_{\pm}$ probes the real part, it could be the case that there are cancellations between TPE and quark-lepton radiation interference which suppress the real part of the amplitude in the kinematic region studied by experiments thus far.
 An additional explanation is that the non-zero asymmetry could arise from unexpected nuclear effects in $^3$He.

-We also use the existing DIS data to test the parameterization of $R_{\pm}$ in elastic scattering discussed in Ref.~\cite{Afanasev:2023gev}.
-This parameterization is obtained from a global fit of existing data on $R_{\pm}$ in elastic scattering and takes the form
+At large $Q^2$, the dominant hard two-photon exchange subprocess is expected to be the same lepton–quark box diagram in both elastic scattering and DIS, so the magnitude of TPE effects and their dependence on $Q^2$ and $\varepsilon$ could be expected to be similar across processes.
+To test this hypothesis, we compare the DIS data to a commonly used phenomenological parameterization of $R_{\pm}$ in elastic $ep$ scattering presented in Refs.~\cite{A1:2013fsc} and~\cite{Afanasev:2023gev}.
+This parameterization is obtained from a global fit to elastic $R_{\pm}$ data and thus provides a compact proxy for the $Q^2$- and $\varepsilon$-scaling of $R_{\pm}$ observed in elastic scattering.
+The elastic-scattering parameterization takes the form

-where $a=0.069$, $b=0.394$ GeV$^{-2}$.
+where $a=0.069$ and $b=0.394~\mathrm{GeV}^{-2}$.
 Fig.~\ref{fig:param} shows the ratio of the existing experimental DIS data points to this parameterization\footnote{We ignore the Feshbach term since it is numerically irrelevant for the high-energy data we consider here.}.
-The DIS data show significant deviations from the elastic parameterization, which predicts values of $R_{\pm}$ of up to 1.4 for some of the HERA points.
+The DIS data exhibit clear tension with the elastic parameterization, which predicts values of $R_{\pm}$ as large as $\sim 1.4$ for part of the HERA kinematics.
+Thus beam-charge-asymmetric effects on the inclusive DIS cross section do not have similar magnitude or scaling to those in elastic scattering and the dominant mechanisms governing the value of $R_{\pm}$ do indeed appear to be significantly process-dependent.